dashpay/docs/introduction/features.rst

 revolutionize cryptocurrency by shortening the delay in confirmation of transactions from as long as an hour (with Bitcoin) to as little as a few seconds.

+You can view a practical guide to use InstantSend :ref:`here <dashcore- privatesend-instantsend>`.

 InstantSend was introduced in a whitepaper called `Transaction Locking and Masternode Consensus: A Mechanism for Mitigating Double Spending